ahmadk92/DoneWithIt-Mosh-UpdatedExpo/ReadMe-Course.txt

 note: import defaultStyles from "../config/styles" is equivalent to: import anyNameYouWant from "../config/styles"; You could literally write: import banana from "../config/styles";
         You are importing the default export (the object) from that file.
         You can name it anything you want — the name defaultStyles is just a local variable name chosen by Mosh.

+@react-native-picker/picker:
+    In mosh video time recording, was not available, but now it can be: npx expo install @react-native-picker/picker